linaro-its/sd-webhook-framework/README.md

 3. `org-change`
 4. `transition`
 5. `assignment`

+For the `JIRAHOOK` capability, this must still be defined as a Jira webhook rather than as a Service Desk automation rule.

 If using the framework with Zappa (see below), the optional headers can be used to set `x-api-key` to the appropriate API Gateway key value.
 This must be done on **all** or **none** of the webhooks.